 This proverb means that when looking for anything you should go to the right source.
 You will never find what you are looking for in the wrong location no matter how hard you search.

 37. “If you swallowed a knife, the throat can fail to stop its passage, but the anus must find a way to expel it.”

 It is easier for people to provide solutions to the problems they brought upon themselves.
 They will always find a solution, one way or another.

-38. “If you go fast or slow, you will surely die.”
+38. “Whether you go fast or slow, you will surely die.”

 39. “A horse has four legs, and yet it falls often”

 Do not be afraid to start or do something because you think you aren’t up to the task or good enough.
-Even people who are experts in it still fail sometimes.
+Even people who are experts in what they want to do still fail sometimes.
 Don’t be scared of failing; you can always try again if you do.

 40. “If an animal will bite you, it will be from your cloth.”

 This proverb is a warning to be careful of people you call your friends or loved ones.
 Several times, betrayal and hurt are more likely to come from trusted and close friends rather than your supposed enemies.